How The print is Signed

 Every Limited Edition Print purchased from Erik Brede Photography comes with a unique system to sign and tag the print.
-A signed certificate of authenticity with an integrated security seal, a certificate hologram tamper seal with CoA#, and a signed label to be affixed to back of the artwork is made for every limited edition sold by Erik Brede Photography.
+A signed certificate of authenticity with a unique CoA Number, a certificate hologram tamper seal with the same CoA#, and a signed label to be affixed to the back of the artwork is made for every limited edition sold by Erik Brede Photography.

 How does it work?